-"Ssh, dear!" whispered Sheila, "I think he has fallen asleep.
-I will be down in a minute."
-Mrs. Lawford was about to close the door when Ada appeared.
+'Ssh, dear!' whispered Sheila, 'I think he has fallen asleep.
+I will be down in a minute.'
+Mrs Lawford was about to close the door when Ada appeared.

-"If you please ma'am," she said, "I have been waiting, as you told me, to let Dr. Ferguson out, but it's nearly seven, ma'am; and the table's not laid yet."
+'If you please, ma'am,' she said, 'I have been waiting, as you told me, to let Dr Ferguson out, but it's nearly seven now; and the table's not laid yet.'

-Sheila turned and looked over her shoulder into the room.
-"Do you think you will need anything more, Dr. Ferguson?" she asked in a sepulchral voice.
+'I really should have thought, Ada,' Sheila began, then caught back the angry words, and turned and looked over her shoulder into the room.
+'Do you think you will need anything more, Dr Ferguson?' she asked in a sepulchral voice.